-- A. Officer school candidates (student representative and advisor) must attend one (1) Prospective Officer Candidate meeting.
-It is recommended that you attend the Prospective Officer Candidate meeting before filing. - B. Officer school candidates (school) must be in financial good standing with TASC per the TASC Director. - C. It is highly encouraged that the officer school candidate student representative has attended a TASC Summer Leadership Workshop or a TASC Advanced Workshop before holding office. - D. Officer school candidates (student representative and advisor) must attend all formal meetings of candidate schools conducted on-site at the TASC State Conference.
-Failure to be on time and present at any formal meetings may result in the candidate school's being disqualified from the election - E. Officer school candidates must name the student and the advisor who will represent the school (if elected) on the Board of Directors.
+- A. Officer school candidates (student representative and advisor) must attend one (1) Prospective Officer Candidate Meeting.
+It is recommended that you attend the Prospective Officer Candidate meeting before filing. - B. Candidate schools must be active members in good financial standing with TASC and their TASC District per the TASC Director prior to acceptance of the application - C. Officer school candidates (student representative and advisor) must attend all online and in-person formal meetings for candidate schools conducted before, during, and after the TASC State Annual Conference.
+Failure to be on time and present at any formal meetings will result in the candidate schools being disqualified from the election. - D. It is highly encouraged that the officer school candidate student representative has attended a TASC Summer Leadership Workshop or a TASC Advanced Workshop before holding office. - E. Officer school candidates must name the student and the advisor who will represent the school (if elected) on the Board of Directors.
 It is recommended that the student and advisor selected to represent the school on the Board have substantial experience in Student Council and TASC programs.
 Both will be involved in policy discussions and decisions, so the more exposure and experience with TASC activities and programs, the more knowledge he/she will have in order to be an effective officer.